 Erin also advises private-sector and municipal interests in the negotiation and drafting of franchise and development agreements for multiple-use developments, water and wastewater treatment facilities.
 She frequently advises public and private clients on matters of eminent domain, regulatory takings, and alternate procurements for which she negotiates and drafts both traditional and innovative procurement, delivery and service contracts for capital facilities infrastructure development and finance, including various public-private partnership structures.

-Erin is a co-coordinator of Van Ness Feldman's Land Use and Real Estate practice.
+Erin serves as a member of the firm's Executive Committee and is a co-coordinator of Van Ness Feldman's Land Use and Real Estate practice.